JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 <img src="../assets/img/New-Revive-Button-in-SteamVR.png" class="img-responsive" alt="New Revive Button in SteamVR - Yaay!" width="1000">

-For future refernce, you can launch Stormland from the Revive Dashboard that appears after clicking the Revive button.
+For future reference, you can launch Stormland from the Revive Dashboard that appears after clicking the Revive button.

 <img src="../assets/img/revive-dashboard.png" class="img-responsive" alt="revive-dashboard" width="1000">